syncfusion-content/maui-docs/MAUI/TreeView/mvvm.md

 ### Binding SelectedItems

-TreeView support to select multiple items through binding the `SelectedItems` property from view model with `ObservableCollection<object>` type.
+The TreeView supports selecting multiple items by binding the `SelectedItems` property from the view model with the `ObservableCollection<object>` type.

 {% tabs %}
 {% highlight xaml hl_lines="3" %}